WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

-* Fast: Users don't have to wait for a page to reload over and over.
+* Fast: Users don't have to wait for a page to reload over and over again.
 * Persistent: You can have a chat window open in one corner and keep talking to a friend as the rest of Gmail switches between showing your inbox, an email, or email search results.

 </aside>